amyasnikov/validity/docs/entities/selectors.md

 #### Other filters

-* Tag Filter
+* Tag filter
-* Manufacturer Filter
+* Manufacturer filter
-* Device Type Filter
+* Device Type filter
 * Platform filter
 * Location filter
 * Site filter
+* Tenant filter

 All of this are some properties of the device that you can filter by.
 In any of these fields you can use multiple values.
-Multiple values in single field has `OR` logic (and this is completely independent from Multi-filter operation).
+Multiple values in a single field have `OR` logic (and this is completely independent from Multi-filter operation).
 For instance, if you have Location filter "`room-403`, `room-404`", this will select both the devices from room 403 and from 404.

 #### Dynamic Pairs